D2KLab/sentinel/README.md

 # Sentinel system
 This sentinel system is built to classify sentiment from Tweet.
-Idea is from SemEval2015 Sub Task A. The objective is to detect the sentiment of a term within a message(Term-level task).
+Idea is from SemEval2015 Sub Task A. The purpose of Sentinel system is to extract the sentiment (positive, neutral, or negative) of a term within a message (Term-level task).

 ## Approach
 Sentinel system inspired by the [NRC system](http://www.cs.toronto.edu/~xzhu/SemEval2014_NRC_t9.pdf).
 The code is based on [Webis system](https://github.com/webis-de/ECIR-2015-and-SEMEVAL-2015).
 However Webis is a system only for SemEval2015 Sub Task B(Message-level task).
 We modified the code and adapted it to term-level.
 Besides, we extracted and added some new features e.g. More lexicons, Word2Vec etc.

 Sentinel System is trained with Tweet2013-train.txt and Tweet2013-dev.txt.
 For the features of Word2Vec, we pre-trained a Word2Vec model with all the tweets(Tweet2013-train.txt, Tweet2013-dev.txt, Tweet2013-text.txt and Tweet2014-test.txt)

-Thanks to theses two systems, we could reproduce sentinel system.
+Thanks to these two systems, we could reproduce sentinel system.

 ![image](https://docs.google.com/drawings/d/1G0UbNY2REuCkvXTFCONzqe5LV6ZiyLxHONayuElWJNU/pub?w=960&h=720)